College Admissions Funnel: Texting Tips for Every Stage

-Applying to colleges is a very personal experience in which students are asked to share intimate details of their lives with their admissions counselors.
-You’re asking students to share a lot of personal information, so it’s only fair that you do the same.
+Apply to college is a very personal experience.
+Students share very intimate details of their lives with their admissions counselors.
+Furthermore, you’re asking students to share a lot of personal information, so it’s only fair that you do the same.
 Text messaging is a great way to foster those personal connections and get students excited about your school.
 Keep your school on top of students’ minds by opening up personal, two-way communication that they’ll actually read and respond to.

 Do: Check out our Do’s and Don'ts of Texting Applicants.

 Don't: Ignore our Do's and Don'ts of Texting Applicants.